As someone deeply involved in managing WordPress sites, I’ve personally experienced the critical need for reliable email delivery.

 3. Brevo (Recommended)

-The free Brevo plan has a sending limit of 300 emails each day.
-Paid plans don’t have daily limits.
+Brevo offers a free plan with a daily sending limit of 300 emails.
+Paid plans start at $8.08/month for 5,000 emails, with no daily limits.

 4. HubSpot